Sidibe's Monaco season over but World Cup return possible

-France international Djibril Sidibe is a doubt for the World Cup after being diagnosed with a knee injury.
+France international Djibril Sidibe is a doubt for the World Cup after being diagnosed with a season-ending knee injury suffered in Monaco's heavy defeat to Paris Saint-Germain.

-The Monaco full-back suffered the injury during Sunday's defeat away to Paris Saint-Germain, a result that saw Unai Emery's men reclaim the Ligue 1 title.
+The Monaco full-back, who has become a rumoured Manchester United target, suffered the injury during Sunday's heavy defeat away to PSG and was subbed off after 34 minutes, with Rachid Ghezzal coming on in his stead.

 "In the most serious cases it is seven weeks; in the less serious, four weeks," Jardim told reporters.